bradybhalla/dotfiles/README.md

 In Keyboard Maestro preferences, check "Sync Macros" and choose `Keyboard Maestro Macros.kmsync`.

 ### 4. Install everything listed in the ["Tools to install"](#tools-to-install) section
+1. Once homebrew is installed, run `source brew-install.sh`
+2. zsh-syntax-highlighting and zsh-autosuggestions still need to be cloned

 ### 5. Configure Neovim
 1. Open Neovim and wait for plugins to install.